Like streptococcus bacteria in a petri dish, Two and a Half Men grew on Judge Ryan Keefer.

 You're smart.
 You can already tell that what I just said is a metaphor, right?

 Charlie Harper (Charlie Sheen, Men at Work) takes in his brother Alan (Jon Cryer, Hiding Out) who can't afford a place on his own.
 Alan shares custody of his always-masticating pre-teen/early teenage son Jake (Angus Jones, The Rookie) with his controlling ex-wife who still has a controlling interest in his income through alimony.
 Charlie is the bachelor, unaccustomed to the burdens of having a youngun present in his life, like thinking before he speaks, refraining from parading naked women around the house, etc. Something I didn't find out until the end of the third season is that Charlie's a jingle writer.
-Alan is -- and you have to see this coming -- completely the opposite of Charlie.
+Alan is—and you have to see this coming—completely the opposite of Charlie.
 He's a chiropractor, which he insists means he's a doctor, and he can't seem to stand up to women.
 All together, they make up Two and Three-Fifths men (the kid is growing, you know, as we speak).

 The show's stories are mostly self-contained and are resolved within the same episode, but the third season has characters in all sorts of precarious positions:

-makes up for it in bed.
+shed, but makes up for it in bed.

 Is there a pattern here?
 Out of all 24 episodes spread out over four discs, maybe three episodes don't have to do with women the guys are dating.
 This is bachelor life, after all.
 There is somewhat of a cliffhanger ending, but it's a sitcom, so you won't lose sleep waiting for the next season.

 I was shocked that this show was already releasing its third season.
 Honestly, I thought maybe the show was on its second season.
 Woah.
 Wrongo.
 The show consistently ranks in TV ratings as one of the top shows each week.